 Every business student completes the basic core of business courses, then takes additional courses in at least one of the seven Business emphases:

-Students with a major in Business Administration will study the fundamentals of management theory together with the "tools" used by modern management practitioners; will explore modern theories, concepts, and principles of management and administration; will apply the lessons learned to contemporary management situations; and will be encouraged to develop an appetite for contemporary literature in the dynamic field of business administration.
+Christian students pursuing our business administration degree will study the fundamentals of management theory together with the "tools" used by modern management practitioners; will explore modern theories, concepts, and principles of management and administration; will apply the lessons learned to contemporary management situations; and will be encouraged to develop an appetite for contemporary literature in the dynamic field of business administration.

 Students with a program emphasis in accounting will study basic accounting theories and principles as recognized and practiced by the accounting profession.
 Graduates may enter public accounting (CPA) or management accounting (CMA) careers.